 This flexibility is one of the features that distinguishes rent-to-own from traditional credit agreements.

-Can customers obtain ownership early? #
+Can rent-to-own customers obtain ownership early? #

-Rent-to-own agreements typically focus on the rental arrangement itself rather than traditional lending criteria, because the transaction is structured as a lease rather than a loan.
+Rental-purchase agreements typically focus on the rental arrangement itself rather than traditional lending criteria, because the transaction is structured as a lease rather than a loan.

 Related Topics #